 When a worker is injured on the job, they undertake a course of medical treatment to help them get better.
 Of course, “getting better” from an injury isn’t a black or white question.
 How is it determined when the worker is well enough to return to work?

 Your doctor is generally responsible for releasing you back to work when your medical treatment has concluded.
 To avoid liability and the risk of further injury, a medical release is usually required before you return to work.
-If your injury was minor and your recovery was complete, it may be relatively easy for the doctor to determine that you are capable of returning to your former job.
-However, in many cases, it is more complicated to determine just exactly how much work an employee is capable of doing.
+If your injury was minor and your recovery was complete, it may be relatively easy for the doctor to assess your medical condition and determine that you are capable of returning to your former job.
+However, in many cases, it is more complicated to determine just exactly how much work an employee is still capable of doing after their injury.

 Sometimes the doctor will feel comfortable assigning work restrictions based on their own opinion about your physical ability.
-Often, though, especially with more serious or complicated injuries, doctors prefer to base your work restrictions on a Functional Capacity Evaluation (FCE), which is supposed to be based more on science and facts than thoughts or opinions.
-In those cases, your doctor may refer you for an FCE.
+Often, though, especially with more serious or complicated injuries, doctors prefer to base any work restrictions on a Functional Capacity Evaluation (FCE).
+The FCE, also called a functional capacity assessment or functional capacity examination, is supposed to be based more on science and facts than on thoughts or opinions.

 - When it is physically safe for you to return to work

 - When you are physically able to do the same job you did before you got injured

 - How much physical effort you can safely perform at work without reinjuring yourself